temporalio/documentation/docs/application-development/features.md

 ```

 To asynchronously spawn a Child Workflow Execution, the Child Workflow must have an "Abandon" Parent Close Policy set in the Child Workflow Options.
-Additionally, the Parent Workflow Execution must wait for the `ChildWorkflowExecutionStarted` event to appear in its event history before it completes.
+Additionally, the Parent Workflow Execution must wait for the `ChildWorkflowExecutionStarted` Event to appear in its Event History before it completes.

-If the Parent makes the `ExecuteChildWorkflow` call and then immediately completes, the Child Workflow Execution will not spawn.
+If the Parent makes the `ExecuteChildWorkflow` call and then immediately completes, the Child Workflow Execution does not spawn.

 To be sure that the Child Workflow Execution has started, first call the `GetChildWorkflowExecution` method on the instance of the `ChildWorkflowFuture`, which will return a different Future.
 Then call the `Get()` method on that Future, which is what will wait until the Child Workflow Execution has spawned.